MarianneKupin-Lisbin/mariannekupin-lisbin.github.io/index.md

 ## Current Interests and Projects:

-- Lorem ipsum dolor sit amet
+- Second project,"The Sex Trafficking and Slave Trade of Romani Women in Late Medieval Wallachia"
-- Lorem ipsum dolor sit amet
+- Dissertation, "The Illusion of Dissidence: The Virgin Mary, Rome, and Local Catholicism in Seventeenth-Century Bosnia"
-- DLorem ipsum dolor sit amet
+-
-- Lorem ipsum dolor sit amet
+-
-- Lorem ipsum dolor sit amet
+-